 “Richard wrote us a fantastic piece last season, and, as with many of our family of composers, we wanted to follow up this season with more of his music.
-His music is so powerful, dramatic and colorful, that it has an immediate impact.
+His music is so powerful, dramatic, and colorful, that it has an immediate impact.
 But living with it over time, it grows deeper and richer.”
-Robert Spano quoted in the Atlanta Journal Constitution
+Robert Spano, quoted in the Atlanta Journal Constitution.

-Reviews in Atlanta called the work “a major new symphony”, “always engaging and the soundscape is constantly changing” and the long-time Atlanta Journal Constitution critic James Paulk said “…it’s the best new work I’ve heard here.
-Prior is rapidly becoming Atlanta’s preeminent composer”.
-Atlanta music critic William Ford wrote “This is a major work that is a triumph of integration, emotion, flow and orchestration.
+The ASO went on to present three performances of his Symphony No. 3 under the direction of Robert Spano (a work also featured at Northwestern University under Maestro Victor Yampolsky, and the Cairo Symphony in Egypt, with the composer conducting).
+Reviews and media commentary from the Chicago/Midwest premiere called the composer “a symphonic sorcerer”.
+Reviews in Atlanta called the work “a major new symphony, always engaging and the soundscape is constantly changing,” and the long-time Atlanta Journal Constitution critic, James Paulk, said “…it’s the best new work I’ve heard here.
+Prior is rapidly becoming Atlanta’s preeminent composer.”
+Atlanta music critic, William Ford, wrote “This is a major work that is a triumph of integration, emotion, flow, and orchestration.
 It should be heard and the ASO should record it.”